Create an Export Version

 Tip: You can select any item in your dataset, choose to Select all at the bottom of the page to quickly export all items within a dataset.

 You can also choose to include worker metadata on the export file.
-This will include the first name, last name, and username of the members of your team who created and reviewed the labels in this dataset.
+This will include the first name, last name, and email address of the members of your team who created and reviewed the labels in this dataset.

 Finally, you can also choose to include an export token to the URLs within each file.
 This will allow anyone with access to the original image or video file (whether they have access to V7 or not) that corresponds with each annotation.
 Please note that choosing this option will mean that the exported data will not be encrypted.